Economic globalization: Immigrants

 International immigrants transfer significant amounts of money through remittances to lower-income relatives.
 Communities of immigrants in the destination country often provide new arrivals with information and ideas about how to earn money.
-In some cases, this has resulted in disproportionately high representation of some ethnic groups in certain industries, especially if economy success encourages more people to move from the source country.
-Movement of people also spreads technology and aspects of business culture, and moves accumulated financial assets.
+In some cases, this has resulted in disproportionately high representation of some ethnic groups in certain industries, especially if economic success encourages more people to move from the source country.
+Movement of people also spreads technology and aspects of business cultures, and moves accumulated financial assets.

 Impact

 Economic growth and poverty reduction

 Economic growth accelerated and poverty declined globally following the acceleration of globalization.

 Per capita GDP growth in the post-1980 globalizers accelerated from 1.4 percent a year in the 1960s and 2.9 percent a year in the 1970s to 3.5 percent in the 1980s and 5.0 percent in the 1990s.
 This acceleration in growth is even more remarkable given that the rich countries saw steady declines in growth from a high of 4.7 percent in the 1960s to 2.2 percent in the 1990s.
 Also, the non-globalizing developing countries did much worse than the globalizers, with the former's annual growth rates falling from highs of 3.3 percent during the 1970s to only 1.4 percent during the 1990s.
 This rapid growth among the globalizers is not simply due to the strong performances of China and India in the 1980s and 1990s—18 out of the 24 globalizers experienced increases in growth, many of them quite substantial."